5 Common Dog Food & Nutrition Questions Answered

 Whole grain corn is a well-rounded and versatile grain.
 Corn is a natural, wholesome nutrient that supplies essential fatty acids, protein, carbohydrates, and antioxidants like beta-carotene and Vitamin E. It is a highly digestible carbohydrate used for energy.
 It has gotten a bad name because of its cousin “corn gluten meal.”
 Corn gluten meal is the by-product after the manufacture of corn syrup and is the dried residue after the removal of the bran, germ, and starch.
 So, corn gluten meal is less nutritionally complete and lower in nutrients than corn, but can boost the reported protein level on a pet food label.

 Again, signs of quality pet food would be meat (chicken, beef, pork, or salmon) as the first ingredient, with meat by-products listed lower.
 Ideally, whole-grain corn or other whole-grain carbohydrates like rice would be listed next.

 Is it true that food allergies are becoming more prevalent in dogs?
 What are some signs that a dog has food allergies and needs to see a vet?

 If you suspect food allergies in your dog please talk with your veterinarian about an appropriate hypoallergenic diet.
 Simply trying different dog foods is not likely to help.
-Many of the symptoms listed above are similar for environmental allergies, parasites or inflammatory bowel disease.
+Many of the symptoms listed above are similar to environmental allergies, parasites, or inflammatory bowel disease.
 So, please seek veterinary care if your pet shows any chronic symptoms listed above.